sftpgo/docs/docs/tutorials/eventmanager-notifications.md

 As actions, select `upload notification`.

-Done!
-Try uploading a new file and you will receive the configured email notification.
+The rule is now active.
+Upload a new file to verify that the configured email notification is delivered.

 ## Webhook Integration